GarryChen-site/binarymusings/content/posts/c++/04-containers1.md

 The main downside of `vector` is that resizing may require relocating many elements.
 If you know in advance that the container will grow large, call `reserve()` early — this can bring significant performance gains.

-Here’s the full English translation of your text:

 ## deque

 `deque` stands for **double-ended queue**.
 Its main purpose is to support: